 Our clinical counsellor works with you, and others in your life (identified by you), to encourage and facilitate discussions so that you can find solutions to problems before they become crises.
 When you are involved in a disagreement or conflict with others in your life, mediation offers you the opportunity to meet face-to-face in a safe and neutral place.

-Our program is based on teaching youth good communication and problem-solving skills.
-With this foundation, we facilitate conversations that can help you stay at or return home, remain in school or training, or positively interact with your family, friends, and peers.Mediation Program Program Brochure (PDF)
+The foundation of the mediation program is teaching positive communication and problem-solving skills.
+With this foundation, we facilitate conversations that can help you stay at or return home, remain in school or training, and positively interact with your family, friends, and peers.Mediation Program Program Brochure (PDF)

-Indigenous youth ages 13-18 years old can self-refer or be referred by someone else, as long as the youth is aware of and receptive to the referral, as this is a voluntary program.
+This is a voluntary program for Indigenous youth ages 13 to 18.
+You can self-refer or be referred by someone else, as long as you are aware of and agree to the referral.

 Family members can also directly access the support and resources of this program, to work with our counsellor on issues affecting Indigenous youth in their lives.